chubbymaggie/fast/doc/options.md

      -s      Invoke srcSlice.
 This option turns on the -p option.

      -S      Invoke modified srcSlice to use the binary AST directly.

+     -u      Extract UML models from the source code (inherit from srcYUML).

      -v      Print the version of the build.